 Before signing on the dotted line, be ready to:

-- Book a Pre-Purchase Inspection (PPI) with an exotic-car specialist (like AutoPro Nashville) —especially one familiar with McLaren’s hydraulic systems.
+- Book a Pre-Purchase Inspection (PPI) with an exotic especially one familiar with McLaren’s hydraulic systems.

 - Double-check for infotainment glitches, occasional electrical quirks, or hydraulic suspension fault warnings.